Validity Checks for Secret Detection findings

 We will automate the verification process for tokens discovered during security scans.
 This feature will:

-- Verify token status (Active, Inactive, Unknown) and display results on vulnerability pages
+- Verify token status (Active, Inactive, Unknown) of both GitLab and partner tokens, and display results on vulnerability pages

 - Enable sorting and filtering findings by token status